Angular Distance & Raindrop Colour

 • Each raindrop is made of liquid water and acts as a tiny prism.

-• Raindrops break sunlight into spectral colours and so into red, orange, yellow, green, blue and violet.
+• Raindrops breaks down sunlight into spectral colours, so into red, orange, yellow, green, blue and violet.

 • The visible spectrum is composed of wavelengths between approximately 380 and 740 nanometres and each corresponds with a different colour.